- Solutions

 blur.
 Online sales channels are reducing the role of wholesale distributors as manufacturers are selling directly to

-At the same time, eCommerce giants such as Amazon are using their platforms and logistical expertise to expand
+At the same time, eCommerce businesses such as Amazon are using their platforms and logistical expertise to expand

 from the business-to-consumer model to also include business-to-business offerings.